aurHin/acetylation_conservation/README.md

 Takes one input file *narrowPeak.bed*, gives two outputfiles: *noTSS.bed* ; *resizedAndMerge_noTSS.bed*

 * reformat narrowPeak format to 4 columns bed format
-* get intervals that do not overlap promoters (TSS)
+* get intervals that do not overlap promoters (TSS) (we are interest in enhancers)
 * create new file with resized and merged intervals. *You can choose to give all the peaks the same size, centered on the summit called by macs2.
 If so, peaks may then overlap.
 In this case, they are merge in one, larger peak*
 * get intervals that do not overlap promoters AFTER resizing

 ### Subtract negative tissue from positive one

 *From_noTSS_to_noBrain_mm10.sh*
+If you phave resized and original macs2 peaks tracks for positive tissues and you want to subtract negative tissue, provide negative tracks for both resized and original macs2 peaks.